dbaarda/rollsum-chunking/RESULTS.rst

 .. image:: data/perf-t-16-x-8.0.svg

-Comparing the algorithms performance against each other vs min_len for avg_len the same as the average-duplicate-run-length, we see the best deduplication is for chunker with min_len = 0.4x~0.5x.
+Comparing the algorithm's performance against each other vs min_len for avg_len = average-duplicate-run-length, we see the best deduplication is for chunker with min_len = 0.4x~0.5x.
 At lower min_len values other algorithms do better, but chunker clearly wins for min_len >= 0.4x.
-Note that increasing min_len increases chunker speed, so there is no insentive for setting it lower if it also reduces deduplication.
+Note that increasing min_len increases chunker speed, so there is no incentive for setting it lower if it also reduces deduplication.
 The order from best to worst varys a little with min_len, but generally is nc3, weibull2, nc2, weibull1, weibullt2, nc1, weibullt1, chunker.